davidde/connect4_re/README.md

-# Getting Started with Create React App
+# Connect Four with React
+This project is a reimplementation of [connect4_react](https://github.com/davidde/connect4_react), with the goal of isolating the GSAP Tween functions in `src/app/game/checker.js` (using them without that library), for the purpose of understanding them better.

+## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`